Complexity of approximate conflict-free, linearly-ordered, and nonmonochromatic hypergraph colourings: Introduction

 \paragraph{Promise CSPs} We will now review the most relevant literature on the three variants of hypergraph colourings.
-It will be convenient to present the existing results in the framework of so-called \emph{promise constraint satisfaction problems} (PCSPs)~\cite{BG21:sicomp}, as we shall use the tools developed for understanding the computational complexity of PCSPs~\cite{BBKO21}.
+It will be convenient to present the existing results in the framework of so-called \emph{promise constraint satisfaction problems} (PCSPs)~\cite{AGH17,BG21:sicomp}, as we shall use the tools developed for understanding the computational complexity of PCSPs~\cite{BBKO21}.
 Constraint satisfaction problems (CSPs) are problems that can be cast as homomorphisms between relational structures.
 We will only need a special case of relational structures that contain only one relation.
 Formally, a \emph{relational structure} $\A=(A,{R^{\A}})$ is a pair, where $A$ is the universe of $\A$ and $R^\A\subseteq A^r$ is an $r$-ary relation.
-By abuse of language, we call $r$ the \emph{arity} of $\A$.
+By abuse of language, we call $r$ the \emph{arity} of $\A$, and we will often say $\vec{x}$ is a tuple in $\A$ when we mean $\vec{x} \in R^\A$.

-An example of a relational structure is a graph or an $r$-uniform hypergraph, where the universe is the vertex set and the relation is the edge set --- the arity of the relation is 2 for graphs and $r$ for $r$-uniform hypergraphs.
+Note that graphs and uniform hypergraphs are relational structures, where the universe is the vertex set and the relation is the edge set --- the arity of the relation is 2 for graphs and $r$ for $r$-uniform hypergraphs.
 A \emph{homomorphism} from one relational structure of arity $r$, say $\A=(A,R^\A)$, to another of the same arity, say $\B=(B,R^\B)$, is a map $h:A\to B$ that preserves the relation: if $(a_1,\ldots,a_r)\in R^{\A}$ then $(h(a_1),\ldots,h(a_r))\in R^{\B}$.
 We denote the existence of a homomorphism from $\A$ to $\B$ by writing $\A\to\B$.

 Given two relational structures $\A$ and $\B$ with $\A\to\B$, the promise constraint satisfaction problem with template $(\A,\B)$, denoted by $\PCSP(\A,\B)$, is the following computational problem.
-Given a relational structure $\X$ with $\X \to \A$, find a homomorphism from $\X$ to $\B$.
+Given a relational structure $\X$ with the promise $\X \to \A$, find a homomorphism from $\X$ to $\B$.
 This is the search version of the problem.
-In the decision version, which reduces to the search version, one is given a relational structure $\X$ with the same arity as $\A$ and the task is to output \textsc{Yes} if $\X\to\A$ and \textsc{No} if $X\not\to\B$.\footnote{Since the decision version reduces to the search version, solving the decision version is no harder than solving the search version.
-All of our results will hold for both versions --- hardness results will hold even for the decision version, and tractability results will hold even for the search version.}
+In the decision version, one is given a relational structure $\X$ with the same arity as $\A$ and the task is to output \textsc{Yes} if $\X\to\A$ and \textsc{No} if $X\not\to\B$.
+Since the decision version reduces to the search version, solving the decision version is no harder than solving the search version.
+All of our results will hold for both versions --- hardness results will hold even for the decision version, and tractability results will hold even for the search version.